 J-M172 (formerly J2) is thought to have originated in the Mideast, likely Iraq, some 7000 to 10,000 years ago and spread east and west.
 Today it is very prominent along the northeast shore of the Mediterranean from Israel to Italy, and north as far as Georgia and Romania, and in Mideastern Arabs.

-R1a1, the extremely dominant subdivision of R1a, probably arose about 15,000 years ago in the people who lived just south of the glaciers then dominating Eurasia.
+R1a-M420, the extremely dominant subdivision of R1a, probably arose about 10,000 to 8,000 years ago in the people who lived just south of the glaciers then dominating Eurasia.
 It's exact original location is controversial, with proposals ranging from Ukraine in the west to Kazakhstan in the east.
-See Dennis Garvey's discussion.
 All the proposals do center on the wide grasslands that sweep across this part of the world, where peoples associated with the origin of the Indo-European language family and the domestication of the horse spread it widely.
 Today it is very dominant in Pakistan and Afghanistan, and is prominent in northern India, Kyrgyzstan, and the Slavic countries of Eastern Europe.
 It appears farther west in Europe but is a minor player there.
 This implies that it moved from east to west.

 It is also the group of the Clan leaders of the Clan Donald.
 However, our leaders and almost all other R1a1 men in our Clan do not come, at least not recently, from southern Asia or the Slavic lands.
 We can tell this because our haplotypes have some very characteristic features which differ from the common patterns elsewhere.
-These are the pattern 25-15 at DYS390 and DYS19, and more importantly 16-8 at 458 and 459a (the 10 at 459b is very common), and most importantly of all the 21 at YCAII-b.
+This is most importantly the 21 at YCAII-b.
 Slavic, Polish, German, and importantly Danish and Swedish R1a is normally 23 at YCAIIb.
+This change occurred about 2000 years ago along with the appearance of the SNP CLFY1 (aka CLD36a).
 Our pattern is seen almost exclusively in Norway, adjacent parts of Scandinavia (though not at all in Denmark), Iceland, and the parts of Highland Scotland and the Western Isles where it is associated mostly with the Clan Donald itself.
 This pattern of the "Norse R1a" as it is best called has lead to the deduction that it came to Scotland with the Norse Vikings (not Danish Vikings).
 When tied with our Clan history and the very name "Somerled", which is the English version of the Gaelic version of a Norse word meaning "Viking" , this becomes a near certainty.
-There are no sub-divisions of R1a that are of any significance.

-R1b is the dominant haplogroup in the British Isles, and adjacent parts of mainland Europe, so it is only to be expected that most Clan Donald men who do not originate from Somerled himself are R1b.
-R1b is an old group, perhaps 30,000 to 40,000 years old, originating in Europe before the last ice age, and spending that period in southern Europe in various ice free "refugia", most prominently in Spain but also in more eastern areas.
+R1b-M269 is the dominant haplogroup in the British Isles, and adjacent parts of mainland Europe, so it is only to be expected that most Clan Donald men who do not originate from Somerled himself are R1b.
+R1b-M269 originated in Southwest Asia about 6000 years ago.
 Our group of R1b people is extremely diffuse, indications that most MacDonalds in it adopted the MacDonald surname quite independently.